-If you choose to apply to more than one graduate program, you must submit a separate application using a new email address, a new statement of purpose, and a $35 application fee.
+If you choose to apply to more than one graduate program, submit a new statement of purpose and a $35 application fee.
 If you would like to use any previously submitted documents, please email us at firstname.lastname@example.org.

 If it has been more than two years since your previous application was submitted, you must also request three new online letters of recommendation, new test scores, if required, and any new transcripts.
 If you wish to change the program you are applying to after you have submitted the application form, you must complete a new application.

 Any transcripts, certificates, translations, or examination results that appear irregular will be verified with the appropriate school or examination authorities, and the application process will be delayed until verification is received.
 If it is determined that an applicant has submitted false records or omitted information about previous school attendance, his/her application will be denied, and legal action may be taken.

 Countries Exempt from the English Proficiency Examination Requirement